When you’re looking to land your first job, your CV needs to impress employers.

 Land your dream job quickly with the Pro Job Hunter pack

-Start your CV will the most important information, summarising why you’re the ideal candidate for positions you are applying to - in a punchy profile (or personal statement)
+Start your CV with an attention-grabbing introduction, summarising why you’re the ideal candidate for the positions you are applying to – in a punchy profile (or personal statement)

 Give recruiters an insight into your background and core skills, making your educational history a focal point, displaying your interest into your preferred field – give them some good reasons to consider you.